Home Best of Guides The Best Haunted Attractions in New Jersey

 0 FacebookTwitterPinterestEmail

 October means spooky season, and that usually means braving the different haunted houses, haunted corn mazes, and haunted hayrides in the area.
-We’ve created a guide on what haunted experiences are a must-visit this season in the North Jersey area.
+We’ve created a guide on what haunted experiences are a must-visit this season in the Northern New Jersey area.
+Read on for a list of haunted attractions in New Jersey — from Farm of Horrors in Flemington to Pantophobia in Mahwah.

 haunted attractions north new jersey